dallaswinger/usbrubberducky-payloads/README.md

 - Make note of both required and optional configuration(s) in your payload using comments at the top of your payload or "inline" where applicable
 <pre>
 Example:
+	BEGINNING OF PAYLOAD
+	...
+Payload Documentation...

 	REM Configuration
-	REM REQUIRED - Provide URL used for <something> DEFINE MY_TARGET_URL example.com
+	REM REQUIRED - Provide URL used for Example
+	DEFINE MY_TARGET_URL example.com
 	REM OPTIONAL - How long until payload starts; default 5s DEFINE BOOT_DELAY 5000